isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 		return my_x;
 	}

-This one of the most effective solution to problem related to initialization order.
+This is one of the most effective solutions to problems related to initialization order.
-In a multi-threaded environment the initialization of the static object does not introduce a race condition (unless you carelessly access a shared objects from within its constructor).
+In a multi-threaded environment the initialization of the static object does not introduce a race condition (unless you carelessly access a shared object from within its constructor).

 If you, as many do, define a singleton as a class for which only one object is created, functions like `myX` are not singletons, and this useful technique is not an exception to the no-singleton rule.